All Episodes

 And I don't think she ever referred to his large ears ever again.

-And King says, as Obama called you.
+And King says, has Obama called you?

-No, but we had a session with him, trying to make clear that just because sometimes he doesn't react or whatever, doesn't mean that he's weak.
+No, but we had a session with him trying to make clear that just because sometimes he doesn't react or whatever doesn't mean that he's weak.

 So we should be careful how we characterize him.